rustyrussell/lnprototest/HACKING.md

 3. Did you test something which wasn't clear in the spec?
 Consider opening a PR or issue to add an explicit requirement.

-4. Does it pass `make check-source` a.k.a. flake8?
+4. Does it pass `make check-source` a.k.a. flake8 and mypy?

 ## Adding a New Runner